luandretta/network/README.md

 The Username Search Input is on navbar and if the search matches users a list containing all users will displayed.
 If the search has no results will let the user know there was no match.
 The page also contains a button to bring the user back to the feed.

 ![Search](documentation/images/search.png)

 In case the search result does not show any results the user will be informed.

 ![Search](documentation/images/search-no-user.png)

+In case the form is sent empty it will be redirected to the list of all users.

 13. **Followers**